voschezang/coding-handbook/collaboration/scrum-guide.md

 The PO is accountable for the following items, but can delegate them if desired:

-- Developing and communicating the product goal and strategy.
+- Develop and communicate the product goal and strategy.

+- Manage the product backlog.
   - Prioritizing *new* features and deciding which *existing* features to keep.
   - Choosing the target market.